hainm/nbtests/README.md

 credit belongs to [chemview](https://github.com/gabrielelanaro/chemview)

-I make this repo so [NGLView](https://github.com/arose/nglview) can use it.
+I adpat chemview test framework so [NGLView](https://github.com/arose/nglview) can use it.